Language

 Frequently Asked Questions

-They are often used interchangeably.
-Molar mass is the mass of one mole of a substance in grams per mole (g/mol), while molecular weight is technically a dimensionless ratio.
-In practice, both give the same numerical value for molecular compounds.
+In everyday use they are treated as the same.
+Molar mass is the mass of one mole in g/mol, while molecular weight is technically a dimensionless ratio.
+For molecular compounds both give the same numerical value, so this calculator works for either term.

 How accurate are the atomic masses?